SamuelSchlesinger/example-haskell-kubernetes-service/README.md

 0. What is /etc/resolv.conf?
 1. IP spaces, DNS
-2. How does K8s create
+2. How does K8s manage its networking?